-Asian stocks set to gain on U.S. data; yuan in focus
+Asian stocks bounce on U.S. cues though dollar gains may clip wings

 “With expectations of more rate hikes on the horizon, we believe the dollar will resume its upward trend versus emerging market Asia currencies in the coming weeks,” Gao Qi, an FX strategist at ScotiaBank in Singapore wrote in a client note.

-The dollar was trading at 117.14 yen, nearly 2 per cent above the Friday’s lows of around 115.
-It was steady at 102.23 against a basket of currencies.

-China’s yuan will be under particular scrutiny after weekend data showed foreign exchange reserves declined to near six-year lows as authorities stepped up their intervention to protect the currency.
+The dollar was trading at 117.21 yen, nearly 2 per cent above Friday’s lows of around 115.
+It was steady at 102.20 against a basket of currencies China’s yuan gained on Monday after Beijing fixed the daily official fixing stronger than market expectations and following weekend news showing foreign exchange reserves fell to near six-year lows as authorities stepped up their intervention to protect the currency.

 - Nikkei 225, Japan19,454.33-66.36(-0.34%)